A Spectral Theorem for Zeon Matrices: Introduction

 A permanent trace formula analogous to MacMahon's Master Theorem was presented and applied by Feinsilver and McSorley in \cite{FeinsilverMcSorleyIJC}, where the connections of zeons with permutation groups acting on sets and the Johnson association scheme were illustrated.

-Power series of elementary zeon functions are reduced to zeon polynomials by virtue of the nilpotent properties of zeons~\cite{staplesweygandt}.
-The zeon extension of any analytic function is reduced to a polynomial of degree not exceeding the number of generators in the algebra.
-Finding zeros of zeon polynomials is of immediate interest for zeon differential calculus based on the power series approach~\cite{zeoncalculus}.

-From a different perspective, differential equations of first and second order in zeon algebras have recently been studied by Mansour and Schork~\cite{Mansour}.
-Combinatorial properties of zeons are prominent throughout their work.

-In the current paper, zeros of polynomials over complex zeons are considered.
-Existing results for real zeon polynomials are extended to the complex case and new results are established.
-In particular, a fundamental theorem of algebra is established for spectrally simple zeros of complex zeon polynomials.
-An algorithm is presented that allows one to find spectrally simple zeros when they exist.
+Polynomials over the finite-dimensional complex zeon algebra $\CZ_n$ were first considered in \cite{simplezeonzeros}.
+The current paper makes use of essential results to find eigenvalues of zeon matrices while also replacing finite-dimensional zeon algebras with the infinite-dimensional complex zeon algebra $\CZ$.

-Terminology and essential properties of the complex zeon algebra $\CZ_n$ are found in Sections \ref{preliminaries} and \ref{semigroup properties}.
+Terminology and essential properties of the complex zeon algebra $\CZ$ are found in Section \ref{preliminaries}.
+A discussion of $\CZ$-linear algebra, including nuances of linear independence and the $\CZ$-module $\CZ^m$, follows in Section \ref{essential zeon linear algebra}

-Viewing the Cartesian product ${\CZ_n}^m$ of complex zeon algebras as a module, the zeon inner product is defined in Section \ref{zeon inner product}.
-Zeon matrices are viewed as $\CZ_n$-linear transformations of the module ${\CZ_n}^m$ in Section \ref{matrices as transformations}, where their properties are investigated.
+Zeon matrices are viewed as $\CZ$-linear transformations of the module ${\CZ}^m$ in Section \ref{matrices as operators}, where their properties are investigated.
+Our attention turns to zeon eigenvalues and eigenvectors in Section \ref{zeon eigenvalues}.

-Essential results on complex zeon polynomials are reviewed in Section \ref{zeon polynomials} before turning to zeon eigenvalues, eigenvectors, and the characteristic polynomial of a zeon matrix in Section \ref{zeon eigenvalues}.
 The zeon spectral theorem is established in Section \ref{zeon spectral theorem}.

+Matrix exponentials are considered in Section \ref{zeon matrix exponential}.
+In particular, a number of cases are detailed in which the series expansion $\exp(A)=\displaystyle\sum_{k=0}^\infty \frac{A^k}{k!}$ reduces to a finite sum.
 The paper concludes with a summary and discussion of avenues for future work in Section \ref{conclusion}.

-Examples appearing throughout the paper were computed using {\em Mathematica} with the {\bf CliffMath}~\cite{CliffMath} package, which is freely available through the {\em Research} link on the author's web page, \url{http://www.siue.edu/~sstaple}.
-For a broader perspective of combinatorial and algebraic properties and applications of zeons, the interested reader is further directed to the books \cite{OCGraphs} and \cite{CAZ}

-\subsection{Preliminaries}
+\section{Preliminaries}

+Let $\Z$ denote the Abelian semigroup generated by the collection $\{\zeta_{\{\ell\}}: \ell\in\mathbb{N}\}$, along with the identity 1, subject to the following multiplication rules:

+The identity of $\Z$ is denoted by $1_\Z$.
+Identifying $1_\Z$ with the scalar identity $1\in\mathbb{C}$, the associated semigroup algebra is denoted by $\CZ$.
+In particular, we obtain the complex {\em zeon algebra} defined as follows.